How income tax is calculated

 4. Calculate how much tax you'll pay

-The figure you're left with is the non-savings part of your income that you’ll pay tax on.
+The figure you're left with after these deductions is the non-savings part of your income that you’ll pay tax on.

 Tax on your savings income

-When you earn interest on your savings, this interest will be treated as income and be liable for tax.
+When you earn interest on your savings, this interest will be treated as income, and is liable for tax.